-The Finance Module
+The Geothermal System Analyzer Module

-This chapter describes how to use the GLD finance module, a module that models both "hard" and "soft" costs associated with geothermal and standard HVAC systems.
+This chapter describes how to use the Geothermal System Analyzer Module, a module that models both "hard" and "soft" costs associated with geothermal and standard HVAC systems.
 All of the calculations fundamentally are based on data provided by the designer, providing for the greatest range of flexibility and accuracy.
+The Geothermal System Analyzer Module is a major update to the GSA module found in previous versions of GLD.

 When designers, architects and building owners are deciding whether or not to install a ground source heat pump system, they must consider a variety of factors including cost.
 Cost means different things to different people.
 Some think of the "hard" costs -the first costs associated with the design and installation of an HVAC system.
 Others think of lifecycle operating costs.
-In an increasingly green-focused world, still others think of environmental costs.
-Finally, some percentage think of the "soft" costs associated with HVAC systems- the opportunity costs associated with large vs. small mechanical rooms, the varying maintenance costs associated with one system vs. another, and even the water consumption costs associated with some types of systems, such as geothermal-cooling tower hybrid systems.
+In an increasingly greenfocused world, still others think of environmental costs.
+Finally, some percentage think of the "soft" costs associated with HVAC systems- the opportunity costs associated with large vs. small mechanical rooms, the varying maintenance costs associated with some types of systems, such as geothermal-cooling tower hybrid systems.
+Some of the new features in the 2014 Edition of the GSA Module include: